1. Academic Validation

 Areas covered: This article briefly reviews mAbs that target Aβ in AD and discusses the biology, mechanism of action, and targets of lecanemab.

 Expert opinion: mAbs that target Aβ are an important focus of therapeutic development for AD, with several soon to be considered for US Food and Drug Administration approval.
-The experience of aducanumab informs the development of other mAbs, such as lecanemab.
+The experience of aducanumab informs the development of Other mAbs, such as lecanemab.
 One consideration is the conformation of Aβ targets.
 Targeting monomeric species has not resulted in robust clinical efficacy, whereas targeting Aβ in the form of oligomers, protofibrils, and plaques has shown evidence of slowing clinical decline.
 Another consideration is that mAbs will require safety monitoring for ARIAs.

 Keywords